Western pond turtle: Diet

 The western pond turtle is omnivorous and most of its animal diet includes insects, crayfish, and other aquatic invertebrates.
 Fish, tadpoles, and frogs are eaten occasionally, and carrion is eaten when available.
 Plant foods include filamentous algae, lily pads, tule and cattail roots.
 Juveniles are primarily carnivorous, and eat insects and carrion.
 At about age three they begin to eat plant matter.

+δ^{13}C, δ^{15}N, and δ^{34}S analysis of western pond turtle fossils from the Late Pleistocene of Rancho La Brea has found that their diets during the Late Pleistocene were overall broadly similar to their present-day dietary habits.

 Predation and threat

 Raccoons, otters, ospreys, and coyotes are the biggest natural threats to this turtle, its eggs, and hatchlings.
 Weasels and large fish are also known predators.
 Non-native predators include bullfrogs, crayfish, and opossums.

 Young turtles are also eaten by domestic dogs, American black bears, California mountain kingsnakes, common kingsnakes, gopher snakes (Pituophis melanoleucus), yellow-bellied racers, largemouth bass, eastern spotted skunks, gray foxes, red foxes, common ravens and American crows.

-In the past the turtle was exploited as food by both indigenous peoples and American settlers.
+In the past the turtle was used as food by both indigenous peoples and American settlers.
 After the goldrush in California a large "fishery" emerged processing turtles from the San Francisco Bay Estuary into canned soup for markets East.

 Finally, this species is still threatened by humankind.
 Due to habitat destruction and modification, this species is currently listed as vulnerable on the IUCN Red List and by NatureServe.
 It also faces significant competition from introduced invasive species, especially the red-eared slider.
 With the removal of ponds, modification of sandy banks needed for egg laying, draining of wetlands, this species is now vulnerable.
 Efforts at reintroducing this turtle to its native range have met with limited success.